Services and Resources

 Quick links to applications for building permits, trade permits and zoning permits.
 Get step-by-step instructions for how to apply for a permit.
 Find out what to include with your application to make sure it is complete.
 Then, apply for a permit online or in person with an appointment.

-This application must accompany requests for building permits, site development permits and zoning permits.
+You need a building permit application for building permits, site development permits and zoning permits.
 You can find quick links to the separate electrical permit, mechanical permit and the plumbing permit application forms and the simple erosion control requirements form, too.

 The Facility Permit Program (FPP) is designed to serve customers with on-going interior tenant improvements where facility maintenance, upgrade and renovations are frequent.

-Learn more about Accessory Dwelling Unit (ADU) permits in the City of Portland.
-Get all required forms for an ADU permit.
-Get information about ADU inspections for basement apartments, granny flats, in-law units, mother-in-law apartments, rental units, secondary units and adding another dwelling.
+Apply for an Accessory Dwelling Unit (ADU) permit online.
+Get required forms for a complete ADU permit application and apply online.
+Learn about ADU inspections for basement apartments, granny flats, in-law units, mother-in-law apartments, rental units, secondary units and adding another dwelling.

 Apply for a short-term rental permit or renew a short-term rental permit.
 Learn about accessory short-term rental Type A permits and Type B permits and rental inspections.
 Get permit information for rental units, vacation rentals, mother-in-law apartments, renting out bedrooms and basement rentals.